10-12-white/10-12-white.github.io/maths/maths/readme.md

 - Almost all of the above!
 - Need to improve work flow on the presentation
 - Update them on code changes more frequently
+- working on the next set of things to work
+- doing more coding
+- having a break!